 Condensate and any potential entrained groundwater will be collected and metered in the condenser.
-Liquid will be pumped to an oil/water separator (OWS) to separate out any recovered NAPL from the liquid stream.
-The water will be pumped to a liquid granular activated carbon (LGAC) treatment system prior to discharge to the municipal sewer on demand.
-The final liquid treatment system will be designed and monitored in communication with the local municipal sewer provider.
-The NAPL stream will be pumped to a tank from characterization and disposal by Amec FW.
+Liquid will be pumped to a weir tank that acts as an oil/water separator (OWS) to separate out any recovered NAPL from the liquid stream.
+The water will be pumped to treatment system consisting of an air stripper and dual liquid granular activated carbon (LGAC) vessels prior to discharge to the municipal sewer on demand.
+The final liquid treatment system will be designed as needed to meet the requirements of the local municipal sewer provider for discharge.
+The NAPL stream will be pumped to a tank for characterization and disposal by Amec Foster Wheeler.